What Is Urology?

 Find Outstanding Care at Bergen Medical Associates Today

 For over two decades, Bergen Medical Associates has been serving patients at convenient locations throughout northern New Jersey and the surrounding area.
-The urology team at Bergen Medical Associates is led by Richard Garden, MD, and Alexander Schwartz, MD.
+The urology team at Bergen Medical Associates is led by Richard Garden, MD.
 Patients receive individualized and compassionate care and benefit from our state-of-the-art diagnostic technology.
 For more information about urology care at Bergen Medical Associates, request an appointment today or contact us for more information.